Verify Access Tokens for Custom APIs

 Check the Permissions

 By now you have verified that the JWT is valid.
-The last step is to verify that the client has the permissions required to access the protected resources.
+The last step is to verify that the application has the permissions required to access the protected resources.

 How can I check the permissions?

-To check the permissions granted to the client, you need to check the contents of the
+To check the permissions granted to the application, you need to check the contents of the

 /delete.
 We have configured this API, so each endpoint requires a specific permission (or scope):